5 Things You Must Know About Affordable Care Act Plans

 The preliminary numbers show health exchange insurance premiums are turning out to be more affordable than what the doomsdayers of the past few years may have led you to believe.

-In this Forbes article I give credit to contributor Rick Ungar for saying “It is increasingly clear that I had it wrong.”
+I give credit to Forbes contributor Rick Ungar for saying “It is increasingly clear that I had it wrong.”
 He is referring to the surprisingly affordable new health exchange premium amounts published by the state of California.

 Costs vary by location and type of plan you choose.
 You can choose plans with lower or higher deductibles.
 To calculate your maximum potential cost for the year add up your monthly premiums for the year plus the out-of-pocket maximum that is listed.
 In a year with bad health that would be the most you would end up paying.
 In a year with no health care needs you would only pay the monthly premiums.